 Main Research Areas:

-Currently, Smith is working on a new monograph with the working title of "From Indifference to Passion: Elections, Violence, and the Dignity of Truth in Guatemala," which entails an ethnographic study of indigenous voter interests, desires, and electoral participation since the end of the genocidal counterinsurgency war in 1996.
-The study, a contribution to the anthropology of democracy, explores how participation in electoral politics has provided an organic outlet for indigenous mobilization and declarations, in addition to shaping local understandings of indigenous citizenship and political subjectivities.
+Smith has been working on a new monograph with the working title of "From Indifference to Passion: Elections, Violence, and the Dignity of Truth in Guatemala," which serves as a twenty-five year ethnographic study of indigenous voter interests, desires, and electoral participation since the end of the genocidal counterinsurgency war in 1996.
+The study, a contribution to the anthropology of democracy and local governance, explores how participation in electoral politics has provided an organic outlet for indigenous mobilization and declarations, in addition to shaping local understandings of indigenous citizenship and political subjectivities.
 Given the rise in neoliberal insecurities (ransomed kidnappings, narco-trafficking, armed robberies, femicide, gang violence, etc.) and the subsequent return of the military via iron-fist crime policies, the book also deals with how voting may signal truth-telling acts to complicate particular philosophical explanations for abstention which tend to focus upon disaffection, alienation, and political poverty.
 With the majority of research conducted in Kaqchikel Mayan (in which he is fluent), his work draws from over 400 interviews with regional indigenous leaders and community members, and high-ranking state officials.

 Secondary Research Areas: